CherryFramework/cherry-plugin/README.md

 cherry_plugin
 =============

 Cherry Plugin contains all shortcodes used in Cherry Framework.
 Also Cherry Framework Import/Export features are also added by Cherry plugin.

+#### v1.2.3 ####
+* FIX: Reset to the previous columns.php file version

 #### v1.2.2 ####